crastars/crastars/README.md

 # 🚀 My Experience
 - **Leadership Roles**: Managed 5+ student orgs, held events for 1k+ attendees, contributed to communities with 500k+ members!
 - **Ambitious Projects**: Actively involved in app development for the City of Toronto.
-Previously, a startup Co-Founder in Fash- & AdTech💡
+Previously, a startup Co-Founder in AdTech💡
 - **Event Organizer**: Brought a 350-attendee Hackathon to life at UofT in 2023 and 2024 💻
 - **Current Learning**: Currently working towards PM certifications, case studies with a sprinkle of data analytics, and my personal website ✨